garayx/ravendbtask/README.md

 The idea is to implement a trie via byte array.

-The key is stored with separate node for each part of the key:
+The key is stored with separate node for each part of the key, therefore it take a bit too much space to store a key:
 ```
    root
   h    k